Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Abstract

 \section{Abstract}

 In this work, we investigate the non-equilibrium dynamics in a one-dimensional two-component anyon-Hubbard model, which can be mapped to an extended Bose-Hubbard ladder with density-dependent hopping phase and synthetic gauge flux.
-Through numerical simulations of two-particle dynamics and the symmetry analysis, we reveal the asymmetric transport with broken inversion symmetry and two dynamical symmetries in the expansion dynamics.
-The expansion of two-component anyons is dynamically symmetric under spatial inversion and component flip, when the sign of anyonic statistics phase or the signs of gauge flux and interaction are changed.
-In the non-interacting case, we show the dynamical suppression induced by both the statistics phase and gauge flux.
-In the interacting case, we demonstrate that both chiral and antichiral dynamics can be exhibited and tuned by the statistics phase and gauge flux.
-The dynamical phase regimes with respect to the chiral-antichiral dynamics are obtained.
-These findings highlight the rich dynamical phenomena arising from the interplay of anyonic exchange statistics, synthetic gauge fields, and interactions in multi-component anyons.
+Through numerical simulations of few-particle dynamics and the analytical symmetry analysis without particle-number constraints, we reveal the asymmetric and imbalance transports with broken inversion symmetry and find two dynamical symmetries in the expansion dynamics unique to the two-component anyon-Hubbard chain.
+For any initial states that preserves both the time-reversal and inversion symmetries, the expansion is always dynamically symmetric under spatial inversion and component flip, when the sign of anyonic statistics phase or both the signs of gauge flux and interaction are changed.
+For vanishing Hubbard interaction, we show the dynamical suppression induced by both the statistics phase and the gauge flux.
+For finite Hubbard interaction, we further uncover tunable chiral-antichiral dynamics for two-component anyons under the gauge flux.
+We demonstrate that both chiral and antichiral dynamics can be exhibited and tuned by the statistics phase and the gauge flux.
+The dynamical phase regimes with respect to the chiral-antichiral dynamics for different system parameters are obtained.
+These findings highlight the novel dynamical phenomena arising from the interplay of anyonic exchange statistics, synthetic gauge fields, and Hubbard interactions in multi-component anyons.